STEM-Cell-Org/Code-of-Conduct/README.md

 ### 4) Discord Terms of Service Are Law
 ##### Finalized by Enus 3/23/2020 5:11PM EST
 <p>The official Discord Terms of Service/Guidelines are also law.
 If you would like to take a look of what the Discord Developers expect out of us, please read the guidelines at the following link ( https://discordapp.com/guidelines ).
-Breaking these guidelines may result from a ban from the community.
-Advertising another Discord Server is not allowed.
+Breaking these guidelines may result from a ban from the community.</p>
+Yay: JustMidi, Enus, SadFarm1, Jemini

+### 5) No Advertising
+##### Finalized by Enus 4/6/2020 9:25AM EST
+<p>Advertising another Discord Server is not allowed.
 Please contact one of the Overseer if you want to partner with us.</p>
-Yay: JustMidi, Enus, SadFarm1, Jemini
+Yay: JustMidi, Jemini, Enus, SadFarm1, Caitlynyboo, Grape